 Additionally, U-RISE Scholars will participate in activities that enrich their research experiences, workshops designed to prepare them for graduate school and careers in biomedical and behavioral science research, and participate in peer recruiting activities.

-The 2024-25 U-RISE Program application will open January 2024.
+The 2024-25 U-RISE Program is open.
+Applications are due on March 1 by noon.
 Please review below for details about what to submit and to see an example of a personal statement.

-Students who meet the eligibility requirements may apply for the program by completing the online application, application materials and requesting that faculty submit letters of support to firstname.lastname@example.org, prior to the due date.
+Students may apply for the program by completing the online application, application materials and requesting that faculty submit letters of support to firstname.lastname@example.org, prior to the due date.

 Apply to U-RISE